EU Parliament delays, waters down law to slow deforestation – DW – 11/14/2024

 EU Parliament delays, waters down law to slow deforestationNovember 14, 2024

-Forests are being cut and degraded at an alarming rate, especially in the tropics, with the expansion of agricultural land causing almost 90% of forest reduction, according to a study by the Food and Agriculture Organization of the United Nations (FAO).
+Forests are being cut and degraded at an alarming rate, especially in the tropics, with the expansion of agricultural land causing almost 90% of forest reduction, according to a study by the Food and Agriculture Organization of the United Nations.

 A first-of-its-kind law called the EU Deforestation Regulation (EUDR), was designed to take steps to counter this.
 The idea was that EU importers would have to prove that their supply chains for products such as coffee, chocolate, leather, paper, tires and furniture do not contribute to logging anywhere in the world.
 Otherwise, they would face fines of up to 4% of their turnover.